Web EFT General Frequently Asked Questions

 1. Where can I get information regarding signing up for Web EFT™?

-All of the information you need to become a subscriber and participate in both the Test Environment and Production “Live” Environments is located at the Web EFT Web page.
+All of the information you need to become a subscriber and participate in both the Test Environment and Production "Live" Environments is located at the How to Subscribe to Web EFT page.

-The Test Environment has full Web EFT functionality; however, it is important for you to be aware and remember that the data in this environment is a “test” only copy of the firm's information from the Production environment.
 There is technical preparation required by those firms wanting to subscribe to the Web EFT System.
-For this reason, all firms will be required to test access in a Test Environment before accessing the Production "Live" environment.
+For this reason, all firms will be required to test in the Test Environment prior to accessing the Production "Live" environment.
+Testing functionality mirrors production, however the data is not a match to production data and personal information is obfuscated.

-All firms are required to test in the Test Environment before accessing the Production "Live" Environment.
-Firms that are planning on using the upload function of Web EFT will be required to successfully submit a filing with no errors in the Test Environment before moving to the Production “Live” Environment.
+Firms that are planning on using the upload function of Web EFT will be required to successfully submit a filing with no errors in the Test Environment before moving to the Production "Live" Environment.
+We also recommend that firms successfully consume the download reports in the Test Environment before moving to production.

 Once your firm has successfully completed its testing and is ready to access the Production "Live" environment, notify the FINRA Gateway Call Center at (301) 869-6699.
 When the determination has been made by FINRA that your firm is ready to access the Production "Live" Environment, your firm will be issued the production URL and a new password that enables access to the Production Environment.
 No new Entitlement Forms are required to receive your production password.
 A Production Confirmation Package will be sent to your firm by the Web EFT Entitlement Group, and you will also be contacted by phone with your Production User ID and Password.
 Please note that Subscription Fees associated with the service(s) you have chosen will be deducted from the firm's Daily Account within 30 days of when Production access is granted.